 Hershey Lodge also has a free shuttle to Hersheypark and Hershey’s Chocolate World.
-And on select dates this summer, Hershey Lodge has a Kids Stay, Play, and Eat Free package.
+And on select dates this summer, Hershey Lodge has a Kids Stay, Play, Splash, and Eat Free package.
 With this package, kids enjoy free accommodations, free Hersheypark tickets and free breakfast, while parents enjoy the sweet savings that come with fun yet cheap family vacations.

 There’s no question that many of the best family vacations involve the roller coasters and lazy rivers of the Orlando theme parks and Disney water parks.
-Unfortunately, though, no trips built entirely around the Florida amusement parks would ever qualify as cheap family vacations.
+Unfortunately, though, no trips built entirely around the Florida theme parks would ever qualify as cheap family vacations.

 WATER WORLDS: Ultimate Guide to the Disney Water Parks in Orlando